ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

-Now, let's add initialize our `AbbreviationCommand`, by adding it to the list of editor's commands in `AbbreviationEditing`.
+Now, let's initialize our `AbbreviationCommand`, by adding it to the list of editor's commands in `AbbreviationEditing`.
 We'll also pass there a name we'll use to call our command.

 ```js
 // abreviation/abbreviationediting.js